Judy Moore has been the owner of Canine Behavior Counseling, LLC since 2007.

 Understanding and relating well to animals is only half the equation!
 I also work well with people, and have made a “second” career as a school teacher, State D licensed soccer coach, and mom to my three children — who are also growing up too fast, but fortunately have the same love of animals that I do!

-I’m busy, and I absolutely love what I do!
-If you have a “problem” dog, or simply want to understand your dog’s needs and want to improve the relationship you have with your dog, contact me, as I welcome the opportunity to help.
+I’m busy, and I absolutely love what I do.
+If you have a “problem” dog, or simply want to understand your dog’s temperament traits better and want to improve the relationship you have with your dog, contact me, as I welcome the opportunity to help.
 There is nothing that gives me greater joy!”